 - Closing Remarks at Third Annual Bank Conference on Africa (ABCA), June 15, 2016

-Dr. Zeufack joined the World Bank in 1997 as a Young Professional and started his career as a research economist in the Macroeconomics Division of the Research Department.
-Since then, he has held several positions in Africa, East Asia and Pacific, Europe and Central Asia regions.
-Between 2008 and 2012, on leave from the World Bank, he was the Director of Research and Investment Strategy/Chief Economist for Khazanah Nasional Berhad, a Malaysian Sovereign Wealth Fund.
+A Cameroonian national, Dr. Zeufack joined the World Bank in 1997 as a Young Professional and started his career as a research economist in the macroeconomics division of the research department.
+Since then, he has held several positions in the World Bank’s Africa, East Asia and Pacific, and Europe and Central Asia regions.
+Between 2008 and 2012, when on leave from the World Bank, he served as Director of Research and Investment Strategy/Chief Economist for Khazanah Nasional Berhad, a Malaysian Sovereign Wealth Fund.

 Between 2012 and 2016, he was Sector Manager for Poverty Reduction, Economic Management (PREM) for the African Great Lakes, Practice Manager in the Macroeconomics and Fiscal Management Global Practice, and leader of the World Bank-wide Community of Practice for the Management of Natural Resources Rents.

 Dr. Zeufack received his Ph.D. in economics from CERDI, the University of Clermont-Ferrand (France) where he taught before joining the World Bank.
 He holds a master’s degree in economic analysis and policy from the University of Yaoundé (Cameroon) and has received Executive Education from Harvard University and Stanford University.

 Dr. Zeufack is a member of the Technical Advisory Committee of the Natural Resource Charter at the University of Oxford, a member of the Advisory Board of the Natural Resource Governance Institute (NRGI), a member of the United Nations’ Sustainable Development Network, and a member of the Board of the African Economic Research Consortium (AERC).